GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 1. Agencies need a holistic authenticator strategy to stop handling exception use cases.
 There is not a single authenticator type that both works across authentication patterns and is phishing-resistant.
 Agencies must be comfortable in alternative, phishing-resistant authenticators like FIDO2 to replace exception policy alternatives.
 2. FIDO2 is a commercial standard and becoming as ubiquitous as a password as more devices and browsers natively support them.
 This creates muscle memory in users improving their experience on government devices that support FIDO2.
-3. FIDO2 provides a more straightforward and cost efficient approach to a passwordless journey.
+3. FIDO2 provides a more straightforward and cost efficient approach to meeting broader organization adoption of phishing-resistant authentication action step for all users; PIV and non-PIV.
 Biometric options such as face and finger recognition are included in FIDO2 without the need for 3rd party middleware, but dependent on device support.
-4. Agencies may already have the tools in place to deploy FIDO2 and not know it.
+4. Agencies may already have the access management tools in place to deploy FIDO2 and platform authenticators.
 If you’re using a FedRAMP identity tool such as Azure Active Directory, Okta, or Ping Identity they already natively support FIDO2.
-Potentially, no extra cost for platform authenticators.
+Potentially, no extra cost for platform authenticators for Azure users.
 5. Plan and produce user guidance and user adoption campaigns.
 One of the biggest challenges in deploying new technology is ensuring you don’t lose your users on the journey.
 Hold office hours, ask me anything sessions, or have on-demand videos to help users transition to new tools.
 See the user experience section of the Windows Hello for Business Playbook as an example.
 6. The FIDO2 standard and specifically WebAuthN is an internet-based service using APIs.
 It requires a connected device and may not work in low or no bandwidth environments.
 Cached credentials and refresh tokens can become a challenge to troubleshoot and manage.